 Deployment and Active Service

-The aircraft she carried were involved in many important airstrikes against Japan.
+The aircraft she carried were involved in many essential airstrikes against Japan.
 After the surrender of Japan, the Wasp served in Operation Magic Carpet, transporting thousands of troops back home to the U.S.

 Asbestos Use on the USS Wasp

-Like many other ships built for the U.S. Navy in the 1940s, 50s, and 60s, the USS Wasp was built using asbestos.
-Hundreds of asbestos-containing products, materials, and parts were used because of the mineral’s effectiveness as an insulator and as a lightweight fireproofing material.
+Like many other ships built for the U.S. Navy in the 1940s, 1950s, and 1960s, the USS Wasp was built using asbestos.
+Hundreds of asbestos-containing products, materials, and parts were used because of the mineral’s effectiveness as an insulator and a lightweight fireproofing material.

 In addition to pipes and machinery, asbestos was used in fireproof safety gear and firefighting clothing, gloves used by gunners, gaskets, valves, packings, seals, spray-on insulation, flooring material, and many other areas of the ship.

 Asbestos Exposure on the Wasp

-Men were exposed when the materials containing asbestos were damaged or wore down over time and fibers of the minerals were released and could be inhaled in the confined, poorly ventilated areas of the ship.
-Those at greatest risk worked with the boilers and turbines or conducted repairs and maintenance throughout the ship.
+Men were exposed when the asbestos materials were damaged or worn down over time, and fibers of the minerals were released.
+They could be inhaled in the confined, poorly ventilated areas of the ship.
+Those at most significant risk worked with the boilers and turbines or conducted repairs and maintenance throughout the ship.